composify-js/composify/packages/docs/pages/docs/tutorial/nextjs.md

 ## Render a page

-The `Renderer` takes the saved JSX and renders it using your registered components.
+With our components registered, let's render a page.
+The `Renderer` takes the saved JSX and renders it using your components.

 ```jsx showLineNumbers [app/[slug]/page.tsx]
 import '@composify/react/preset';